andrewfeasel/BrowserNES/README.md

+Not owned by me (@andrewfeasel).
-not owned by me. edit at own risk. also have fun playing games!!
+Also, have fun playing games!!